Mohmdev/payloadcms-website-template/readme.railway.md

 - Redirects
 - Live preview

-### Usage
+### Next Steps
-Once your template is deployed, it should work out of the box without needing additional configuration.
-After deployment, navigate to your application's URL.
-You'll find an empty website.
-That is because there is no data in the database yet.
+Once your template is deployed, it should work out of the box.
+Navigate to your application's URL and you'll find an empty website.
+This is because there is no data in the database yet.
 You'll find instructions on your screen to set up your admin account.
 After creating your account, you'll have access to the admin panel and you can seed the database with a few pages, posts, and projects.<br>
 ![Seed Database](https://res.cloudinary.com/mohmdev-cloud/image/upload/v1724246355/seed_xkaadv.png)